daviddwlee84/LeetCode/README.md

 * Catagory
     * `Catagory1, Catagory2, ...`
+    * Usually record in Data Structure.
+(The Algorithm strategy will be noted in the Method field)
     * Code will be put in the main catagory folder (i.e. the first one).
     * Some catagory may be the Related Topic tags marked by LeetCode.
     * TODO: Most of the categories need to be updated.
 (The date before 2018/9/22)